-The countertop is covered with plastic laminate.
+The countertop is a manufactured acrylic material.
 The countertop is properly installed and in good condition.

 Ventilation in this bathroom is provided by a ceiling fan.
 This fan was operated and was found to be working satisfactorily.

 GFCI protected receptacles were found in this bathroom.
 BATHROOM